 14. DevOps Engineer

-According to LinkedIn(opens new window), DevOps Engineer is the top seven most in-demand job title.
+According to CIO(opens new window), DevOps Engineer is one of the top 15 in-demand tech jobs for 2024.
 The role combines development and operations.
 They work with developers to plan, build, deploy and manage code changes.
 Also, they collaborate with IT and operations teams to make sure that products and systems run smoothly.

 Job requirements for DevOps Engineers can vary greatly depending on the organization.
 However, you’ll need experience with full-stack development and programming languages like Java, C++, SQL, and Python.
 You’ll also need soft skills such as communication, project management, and leadership to collaborate across teams.